 Today, individuals and organisations can use digital marketing campaigns to tell their stories and chronicle their daily activities on the web for anyone concerned with what they have to say.85% of the jobs that today’s students will do in 2030 don’t exist yet. - Institute for the Future Click To Tweet

-These days a potential customer wants brands they can trust, organisations that know them, personalised marketing communications customised and appropriate to their needs and preferences.
+These days potential customer wants brands they can trust, organisations that know them, and personalised marketing communications customised and appropriate to their needs and preferences.

-These are some reasons digital marketing has become so relevant in the world today.
+These are some reasons digital marketing has become so relevant today.

-To achieve success in digital marketing, organisations strive to know their target audience as intimately as possible.
+To succeed in digital marketing, organisations strive to know their target audience as intimately as possible.